Gamify-IT/docs/dev-manuals/architecture/multiplayer/README.md

   - [Unique ID generation](#unique-id-generation)
 - [Known Design Flaws](#known-design-flaws)

-## Purpose
-Implementing multiplayer functionality in the overworld enhances engagement and social interaction by allowing players to see each other in real time.
-The system synchronizes the position and outfit of each player in the same course, encouraging exploration of the overworld and collaboration in minigames.
-By enabling users to identify and connect with others, Gamify-It promotes engagement and sustained participation while maintaining performance efficiency.

 ## Architecture Design
 The overall architecture of the multiplayer is shown below.
 ![Architecture](assets/architecture.png)